tthkbw/epub_pager/README.md

 I have included an epub file, FarmBoy.epub for testing.
 You can paginate it and see how everything works.

-Shamelss plug: _Farm Boy_ is copyright by me and is the story of my childhood.
+Shameless plug: _Farm Boy_ is copyright by me and is the story of my childhood.
 Enjoy--and when you can't resist recommending it to others, send them the [Amazon link](https://www.amazon.com/Farm-Boy-Terrence-L-Brown-ebook/dp/B005R1ZZLQ/ref=sr_1_1?crid=1JG9GJJY1XZRO&keywords=farm+boy+Terrence+L.+Brown&qid=1644710422&sprefix=farm+boy+terrence+l.+brown%2Caps%2C110&sr=8-1) where they can purchase the book.
 Maybe I'll get rich.